BAC1/RestApi/Readme.md

 # Progressive Image Loader for Responsive Websites

-This repository contains the infrastructure and source to run a Spring MVC framework to load progressive-encoded images on devices with different quality levels.
+This repository contains the infrastructure and source code to run a Spring MVC framework to load progressive-encoded images on devices with different quality levels.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These readme gives you instructions to run the Spring application on your local machine for development and testing purposes.

 ### Prerequisites

 #### Intellij

-The backend is written with Kotlin.
-Therefore, it is recommended to install [IntelliJ IDEA](https://www.jetbrains.com/idea/) to change, improve and run the code in this project.
+The backend code is written with Kotlin.
+Therefore, it is recommended to install the IDE [IntelliJ IDEA](https://www.jetbrains.com/idea/) to change, improve and run the code in this project.

-#### Gradle (for Linux)
+#### Gradle

-In order to run this project via Gradle in the command line, the following steps have to be carried out:
+Gradle is required for the dependency management.
+Carry out the following steps:

 * Install Gradle